Dubai is a bit of a fantasy playground for all ages, with teens being particularly well catered for with

 Top tips for teens in Dubai

 Clothing in Dubai for teenagers: Although the conservative Muslim dress code may not feel enforced all the time, remember it does exist.
-There’s a time and a place for certain outfits in Dubai.
+There are a time and a place for certain outfits in Dubai.
 Beachside and at the waterparks, you’ll see plenty of flesh and even bikinis are acceptable.

 When anywhere else, at the malls or cultural attractions, your teen girls especially should look to follow the dress code advice for women in Dubai and dress modestly, shoulders and knees covered is a good standard – it is more the stares of others that may make them feel uncomfortable than actually breaking the law.